Surigao del Norte: Flora and fauna

 Mangroves are the major vegetation in the coastal areas of the province, which form interminable marine forests covering 175 km2 along the coasts of the mainland and the islands of Siargao and Bucas Grande.
 The province is host to a variety of marine ecosystems like the lush seagrass beds and coral reefs which are relatively healthy and intact, supporting a rich diversity of marine flora and fauna.

 Over 23 different species are caught the whole year round.
 Marlin, tuna, lapu-lapu, mollusks, crabs, even squids, stingrays and octopuses can be bought from fish vendors and fishermen.

-The unique "magcono" (ironwood) forests of Surigao del Norte are one of the watersheds most productive resources.
-By its nature, it is slow growing and adapted to a mineralized soil.
+The "magcono" (ironwood) forests of Surigao del Norte are one of the watershed's resources.
+By nature, they are slow-growing and adapted to a mineralized soil.

+Transport

+Air transport to and from the province is served by Siargao Airport.
+The airport provides air services to Manila, Cebu and Clark which operated by Cebgo, PAL Express and Sunlight Air.

+Since 2025, the province has also become accessible by sea through the Jubang International Cruise Port, with passenger services operated by 2GO Travel.